isomerpages/govtech-gobusiness/_FAQ/1b-tightenessential.md

 ## **<ins>F&B</ins>**

-#### **6. The list of establishments that must suspend operations include cakes, chocolate, cookies and confectionary.
+#### **6. The list of establishments that must suspend operations include cakes, chocolate, cookies and confectionery.
 Can bakeries remain open?**
 Yes, bakeries that sell mainly bread are exempted from the suspension.

 #### **7. My shop sells cakes/puffs and also bread.
 Am I allowed to continue operations?**